The contact page is often one of the least considered parts of a website.

 By the time someone reaches your contact page, they are often close to making a decision.

-That is exactly when reassurance matters.
+That’s exactly when reassurance is needed.
 Yet many contact pages strip everything back so far that they feel cold, empty or transactional.
 The user is asked to hand over their details without being reminded why they should feel comfortable doing so.

-Trust signals do not need to be heavy-handed.
+Trust signals don’t need to be heavy-handed.
 They simply need to remove doubt.

 Useful additions can include: